Orthognathic Surgery in Orange Park and Jacksonville

 What is corrective jaw surgery?

 Also known as “orthognathic surgery”, this is the process of repositioning severely misaligned jaws.
 While orthodontics (braces) can treat crooked teeth, underlying issues with the alignment of the jaws (such as the upper and lower teeth not meeting correctly) must be addressed by an oral and maxillofacial surgeon.
 Misalignment may occur because of genetics, growth abnormalities or trauma.
-With orthognathic surgery, Dr. Imray, Dr. Gesek, Dr. Massaro and Dr. Middlebrooks are able to align the upper and lower jaw properly.
+With orthognathic surgery, Dr. Imray and Dr. Gesek are able to align the upper and lower jaw properly.

 Orthognathic Surgery Presentation

 To provide you with a better understanding of orthognathic surgery, we have provided the following multimedia presentation.
 Many common questions pertaining to orthognathic surgery are discussed.